-I call this the “funeral goods district,” but there’s nothing depressing about the street where they sell intricately-pieced Shinto shrines and incredibly expensive Buddhist altars.
+I call this the “funeral goods district,” but there’s nothing depressing about the street where they sell intricately-pieced Shinto shrines and Buddhist home altars.

-This street is right next to Kappabashi, so it’s an excellent little detour if you’re going to see the plastic food shops and the kitchenware district.
+This area is right next to Kappabashi Street, so it’s an excellent little detour if you’re going to see the plastic food shops and the kitchenware district.

 While you’re in the neighborhood, these areas are within walking distance:

 Click here to explore more

 Jonelle Patrick is the author of five novels set in Japan

 The Last Tea Bowl Thief was chosen as an Editor’s Pick for Best Mystery, Thriller & Suspense on Amazon